ibm-cloud-docs/Cloudant/best-practices/best-practices3.md

 Or rather, it works 99 times out of 100.

 The reason for this difference is a (mostly) small inconsistency window between writing data to the database and this data becoming available on all nodes of the cluster.
-As all nodes in a cluster are equal in stature, no guarantee exists that a write, and a subsequent read are serviced by the same node.
+As all nodes in a cluster are equal in stature, no guarantee exists that a write, and a subsequent read, are serviced by the same node.
 So, in some circumstances, the read might be hitting a node before the written data makes it to the node.

 So why don’t you just put a short delay in your test between the write and the read?
 That delay makes the test less likely to fail, but the problem is still there.